OpenModelica/OpenModelica/usersguide-sphinx/source/omedit.rst

 Perspectives
 ------------

-The perspective tabs are loacted at the bottom right of the MainWindow,
+The perspective tabs are loacted at the bottom right of the MainWindow:

 -  Welcome Perspective